Draw to Remember

 Simple and adaptable, Draw to Remember is suitable for a wide range of primary school ages.

-Feel free to conduct the activity in its simplest form or use the extra resources to expand students’ learning.
+Feel free to conduct the activity in its simplest form or use the extra resources to expand children’s learning.

 Draw to Remember RSL Queensland Pallara State School

-To help students complete the activity, participating schools will receive the following:
+To help students complete the activity, participating schools will receive:

 • A visit from a veteran – your local RSL Sub Branch representative – who will speak to students about Remembrance Day, then return for a ‘show and tell’ with the students once their chalk mural is completed